 I’ll be honest — I can’t visit a city without scoping out the local coffee shops and choosing a favorite.
 In Birmingham, the honor goes to The Red Cat.
 With locations at Pepper Place and Railroad Park, this full-service cafe is sure to please all ages.
 Breakfast is served all day, along with sandwiches, soups and salads for lunch.
 We loved their signature lattes — The Russian Blue (dark chocolate and mint) and Persian (white chocolate and almond) both were delicious — and we went absolutely crazy for their caramel apple bars.

-Vulcan, the Roman god of fire and forge, has towered over Birmingham atop his Red Mountain tower since the 1930s — To this day, he’s the largest cast-iron statue in the world.
+Vulcan, the Roman god of fire and forge, has towered over Birmingham on his Red Mountain perch since the 1930s — To this day, he’s the largest cast-iron statue in the world.
 Climbing all 159 steps (or taking the glass elevator) to the top of the tower and checking out the city from the observation deck is a must-do for any BHAM visitor.
 And as added incentive, if you take the steps you can claim a sticker boasting of your accomplishment when you come back down, allowing you to flex mercilessly in front of everyone for the rest of the day.
-In addition to the observation tower, the Vulcan Park and Museum has an interactive museum detailing the history of Birmingham and Vulcan’s part in it.
+In addition to the observation tower, Vulcan Park has an interactive museum detailing the history of Birmingham and Vulcan’s part in it.
 Admission to the observation tower and museum is $6 for adults, $4 for kids.

 The Birmingham locals lovvvve their Rainbow Tunnels, and why wouldn’t they?
 Located at the 14th, 18th, 19th and 20th Street viaducts in downtown Birmingham, these LED-lit underpasses are so Instagrammable, it hurts — and they’re an easy way to impress the kids while you’re driving through town.
 The tunnels are the work of artist Bill FitzGibbons, who came up with the idea in 2013.
 The city saw it as a way to transform dark, scary places into pedestrian and cyclist-friendly connectors to the city’s historic sites.
 I’m a fan.